tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费概述_intl_en.md

 |---------|---------|---------|------|
 | New user | Six months after COS service activation | A certain amount of standard storage capacity is provided by COS free of charge.
 For more information, please see [Free Tier](https://intl.cloud.tencent.com/document/product/436/6240)	 | [Activate COS](https://console.cloud.tencent.com/cos5)

->The free tier is not applicable to MAZ_STANDARD, STANDARD_IA, ARCHIVE and any other non-STANDARD billable items including storage capacity, requests, and traffic.
+>The free tier is not applicable to STANDARD_IA, ARCHIVE and any other non-STANDARD billable items including storage capacity, requests, and traffic.

 ## Billing Method